Katan98k/Trend-Analyser-for-the-ASX/README.md

 ├── .env.example ✔
 ├── .gitignore ✔
 │
-├── .venv/                  # Python virtual environment
-├── .venv-1/
-├── __pycache__/            # Python cache (auto-generated)
+├── .venv/                  # Python virtual environment (Will be prompted to create on VS code, or just download it) ├── __pycache__/            # Python cache (auto-generated) │
-│
 ├── analysis/